jennomics/WorkflowPaper/Data Submission.md

 Fill in the unique name under basic details, add the Tax ID if it wasn’t added previously and click next

 On the Run page
-Select the appropriate data type (Note that paired-end data is required to be in two separate fastq files, these files can be found in the A5 assembly directory as ???
+Select the appropriate data type

 Fill in the required fields (they change with data type)